kvnl33/monero-simulations/README.md

 These are the simulation files used in our paper to model the distribution of the different mixin-sampling protocols deployed in Monero.
 We use the Monte Carlo method to run 100000 independent transaction simulations for each mixin number specified, and for each version of the mixin-sampling protocol (pre v0.9, v0.9, v0.10, v0.10 with RingCT, and v0.11).
 In order to simulate growth, we also linearly extrapolate what the distribution would look like at 6 months and 12 months.

+This repository does not contain the deducibility analysis using the Sudoku algorithm.
+It can be found at [maltemoeser/moneropaper](https://github.com/maltemoeser/moneropaper).

 ## Background

 The simulations for current and past mixin-sampling protocols are found in ```sim_2017_03_18.py``` and ```sim_2018_03_29.py```.
 To highlight, here are the key differences between sampling protocols: